 Long Beach, WA

 Cranberry harvesting is almost as old as the Long Beach Peninsula itself.
 Long before pilgrims arrived in 1620, the Native Americans used cranberries with dried deer meat or salmon and melted fat to make a convenience food that could hold for a long time.
 There is so much to learn about the local customs and history with so little time.
 For that perfect gift to take home, be sure to stop by the gift shop.
-This institution is just a short walk from Handy Hangout Vacation Rental, also located on Pioneer Road.

 3. Marsh's Free Museum